nazarbaklanov/taxi-service/README.md

 ![taxi_fly.jpg](taxi_fly.jpg)

 # Project description:
-This is an educational project.
-Which have to show how to work with database via JDBC, with Java Servlet and divide code into different levels.
+Taxi Service is a simple web application that simulates the work of a taxi service.
+The project is implemented in Java with SOLID principles & Dependency Injection, has a 3-tier architecture.

 # Project has next features:
-- Registration form;
-- Cars (show all / add / delete);
-- Drivers (show all / add / delete);
+- Display All Drivers
+- Display All Cars
+- Display All Current Cars
-- Manufacturers (show all / add / delete);
+- Display All Manufacturers
+- Create new Car
+- Create new Manufacturer
-- Add driver to car;
+- Add Driver to Car
-- Delete driver from car.
+- Delete Driver from Car

-# Project represents N-layer architecture
-- Presentation layer;
-- Controller layer;
-- Service layer;
+# Structure: 3-tier architecture:
-- Data access layer.
+- DAO - Data Tier
+- Service - Business Tier
+- Controllers - Presentation Tier

 # Database diagram:
 ![diagram.jpg](diagram.jpg)

-# Technologies used in project:
+# Technologies:
 - Java v.11;
 - Apache Tomcat v.9;
 - MySQL v.8;